Graceful shutdown and zero downtime deployments in Kubernetes

-TL;DR: In this article, you will learn how to prevent broken connections when a Pod starts up or shuts down.
-You will also learn how to shut down long-running tasks gracefully.
+TL;DR: In this article, you will learn how to prevent broken connections when a Pod starts or shuts down.
+You will also learn how to shut down long-running tasks and connections gracefully.

 In Kubernetes, creating and deleting Pods is one of the most common tasks.